Chinese Eggplant with Garlic Sauce – Restaurant Style! (VIDEO)

 Notes

-Premix Your Sauce: The cooking process for the Garlic Sauce is FAST so it’s a great idea to premix your sauce together, then add it straight into the pan!
+Premix Your Sauce – The cooking process for the Garlic Sauce is FAST so it’s a great idea to premix your sauce together, then add it straight into the pan!
 The corn starch will help thicken the sauce into that velvety texture that Chinese restaurants made so famous.

-Success is in the Prep: Like most Chinese restaurant dishes, this recipe for Chinese Eggplant with Garlic Sauce comes together extremely quickly once you start cooking.
+Success is in the Prep – Like most Chinese restaurant dishes, this recipe for Chinese Eggplant with Garlic Sauce comes together extremely quickly once you start cooking.
 The key to pulling this recipe off successfully is having your ingredients prepped and in bowls right next to your wok or pan!
 Have your premixed sauce and vegetables ready and easily accessible during the cooking process.

-You can store this in an airtight container in the refrigerator for up to 3 days.
+Storage Tips – You can store Chinese Eggplant with Garlic Sauce in an airtight container in the refrigerator for up to 3 days.

 Nutrition